chamon562/nodejs-express-practice/README.md

 - npm install express
 - Express is a web framework for Node.js.
 This will help us create different routes for api.
 - testing endpoints on postman
+## install nodemon
+- npm i --save-dev nodemon
+- doing -dev when push or publish application no one will run my server, only installing for own developing purposes. i have it installed globaly and this will not be used later.
+- creating own start script in the package.json.
+Instead of having "test": "blahblah" replace with "start": "nodemon server.js".
+Can now start using nodemon or npm start in terminal.
 ## using import instead
 - before had to do const express = require("express")
 - now by adding "type": "module: in package.json it allows to be able to use import